isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2992.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+EPOINT Version 9 - eWaiter - Basic+

 ### Support Level
-Up to  for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to IT SOLUTION for non-SMEs

 ### Things to Note
-N.A.
+Digital/ Online Ordering and Payment (Part 2)

 ### Contact Information
+11046

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.